naa986/wp-paypal/wp-paypal/readme.txt

 WP PayPal supports PayPal Sandbox.
 PayPal Sandbox is a simulation environment which allows you to do test purchases between a test buyer and a seller account.
 This is to make sure that your store can process PayPal transactions without any issues.
 It also helps you get prepared before selling to real customers.

+= Requirements =

+* A PayPal account
+* A self-hosted website running on [WordPress hosting](https://wphowto.net/best-cheap-wordpress-hosting-1689)

 = Features =

 * Sell products or services using PayPal